pnnl/memgaze/README-notes.md

   - [[working]] Notes for Intel PT and changes:

   - <memgaze>/bin:
-    - What does each do?
-Naming?
-    - paths as variables instead of hard-coded

     - memory measurement: PT: application vs. system-wide; +LBR
     - memory measurement: Intel ld latency recipe

-    - Any usage notes? gotchas?

 * Bugs:
   - [[working]] memory leaks